swcarpentry/python-novice-gapminder/_episodes/03-types-conversion.md

 > would you use to represent each of the following?
 Try to come up with more than one good answer for each problem.
 For example, in  # 1, when would counting days with a floating point variable make more sense than using an integer?
 >
 > 1. Number of days since the start of the year.
-> 2. Time elapsed since the start of the year.
+> 2. Time elapsed from the start of the year until now in days.
 > 3. Serial number of a piece of lab equipment.
-> 4. A lab specimen's age.
 > 5. Current population of a city.
 > 6. Average population of a city over time.
 >
 > > ## Solution
 > >
 > > The answers to the questions are:
-> > 1)Integer, since the number of days would lie between 1 and 365.
+> > 1) Integer, since the number of days would lie between 1 and 365.
-> > 2) Floating point, since the time would represent the days, months etc in total.
+> > 2) Floating point, since fractional days are required
-> > 3) Character string, since the serial number has a long string with alphabets and numbers.
+> > 3) Character string if serial number contains letters and numbers, otherwise integer if the serial number consists only of numerals
-> > 4) Integer, since the age of a specimen cannot be represented in floating point or character.
-> > 5) Floating point number, since larger numbers can be represented using floating point easily.
+> > 4) Choose floating point to represent population as large aggreates (eg millions), or integer to represent population in units of individuals.
-> > 6) Floating point number, since an average is likely to have a fractional part (decimal point).
+> > 5) Floating point number, since an average is likely to have a fractional part (decimal point).
 > >
 > > {: .output}
 > {: .solution}